 5. Deep Springs College

-This college offers a full-tuition scholarship to you if admitted.
+This college offers a full-tuition scholarship to you if you are admitted.
 This may include tuition, room and board, and books.
 You will also be paid a stipend to help with personal expenses.

 Being a Student, you will have to work on the college’s cattle ranch and alfalfa farm in exchange for the scholarship.